Ferndale, United States Guide

 Ferndale Museum

-The Ferndale Museum showcases the history and heritage of the town, featuring exhibits on the Victorian era, local industries, and notable residents.
-Visitors can learn about Ferndale's past through artifacts, photographs, and interactive displays.
-The museum is housed in a historic building and offers guided tours for a deeper insight into the town's rich history.
+The Ferndale Museum showcases the history of the town and its surrounding area, with exhibits on the logging industry, agriculture, and the Victorian era.
+Visitors can learn about the early settlers of Ferndale and see artifacts from the town's past.
+The museum is housed in a historic building and offers guided tours for a deeper understanding of the area's heritage.

 Centerville Beach County Park